Updated: May 13

-This past Sunday, October 28th, we began our study on John the Baptist.
+This past Sunday, October 28th, we began our study on John the Baptist. who was "A Voice Crying in the Wilderness.
 As an introduction, we briefly discussed all eight Old Testament characters we have studied thus far.
 All have led us to studying the various strict laws given to Moses and presented to God’s chosen people.
 In fact, the entire Old Testament shows us that these Laws demand perfection for God, the Father, to accept us.
 Further, as we have seen time after time, no one can keep these laws.

 At the close of the Old Testament, we find three minor prophet, Haggai, Zechariah, and Malachi.
 All three of these prophets urged Israeli to repent of their sins and rebuilt the temple.
 Zerubbabel received a signet and led the people to finally rebuilding the temple in 516 B.C.
 The Israelites thought that since they repented and rebuilt the temple, that the Messiah would come during this period.
 However, their repentance was luke-warm.